apache/solr/solr/documentation/src/markdown/index.template.md

 # Apache Solr™ ${project.version} Documentation

-Solr is the blazing-fast, open source, multi-modal search platform built on Apache Lucene.
+Solr is the blazing-fast open source search platform built on Apache Lucene.
 It powers full-text, vector, analytics, and geospatial search at many of the world's largest organizations.
 Other major features include: Kubernetes and docker integration, streaming, highlighting, faceting, and spellchecking.